- This event has passed.

 If you wear Buddhist robes, please put them on before zazen.

 After service we usually gather and say hello briefly; this can also be a time for announcements or questions.

 You can ask to be added to the email group, which will include any planned schedule changes, and information about the Wednesday introductory study group and the Sunday discussion group.

-There are two support roles used in this service, though they may be combined:
+There are two support roles used in this service, though they are usually combined:

-Doshi does ceremonial bows at the altar.
+Doshi does ceremonial bows at the altar before we begin, and walks around the zendo to begin the sitting period.
+When she comes to you, she will bow to the screen and you may bow in return.
 (Before and after service, we all bow together with the doshi three times.)